Vitorbnc/espSuite/README.md

 ---
 Now we don't have to upload code again only to switch to AP Mode or change the password.
 Just open the config page and you're all set.

-**New  version: ESP32 support + does not require SPIFFs or JSON, just EEPROM emulation.
+**New  version: ESP32 support + EEPROM emulation for saving default data.
 This greatly improves stability.**

 **Previous version moved to the legacy folder.**